huggingface/node-question-answering/README.md

 # Question Answering for Node.js

-Run question answering directly in Node.js: no Python or C++ code needed!
+Run question answering locally, directly in Node.js: no Python or C++ code needed!

 ## Installation